mltomlins0n/QANotes/PegaNotes (SSA).md

 Pega provides the ability to simulate integrations with services for testing purposes or when the data source is unavailable.
 You simulate an integration to unit test the **integration connector**.

 **It is useful to simulate an integration when the service is not available or when the response needs to be dictated**.

 ___

+<a name="mobile"></a>
+## Mobile Apps for Pega Applications (Unit 61)

+There are three prerequesites to deploying a mobile app using Pega:

+* Uploading a certificate set for the appropriate platform (iOS, Android).
+* Configuring access to the **Pega Mobile Build Server**.
+* Confirming with the system admin that Pega is configured to support HTTPS.

+The mobile UI is created on the **Channels and Interfaces** tab in App Studio.

+The three main groups of tasks that are done when configuring an app are known as **Option Groups**:

+* **Pega Mobile Client general options** - apply to any app built with the mobile channel, such as security and offline access.

+* **OS-Specific build options** - impact how an app for a specific platform is built.
+Includes how debugging is configured.

+* **App branding options** - control the look and feel of a mobile app.

+**It is best practice to always use data pages as a data source.
+When offline, data pages store all completed work.
+These can be synced to the application server when the mobile device is online**.

+___